andyzg/blog.andyzhang.net/published/_posts/2018-07-18-The-Making-of-the-Class-Profile.md

 Patrick only sent me the shuffled columns and held on to the original indices.
 I manually normalized the data, fixed any typos and ensured that answers were properly formatted so that they could be processed programmatically.

-Once I finished normalizing the whole dataset, I sent back the shuffled columns so that Patrick could stitch each modified shuffled columns into a new dataset.
+Once I finished normalizing the whole dataset, I sent back the shuffled columns so that Patrick could stitch each normalized shuffled columns into a new dataset.

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_C06BD5FE808963B501FC9DC320DB063FF82ADE2A7F2CC68E30CA7CFA6F42ED55_1531151148330_Group+2.png)